dhadkara/AWSCerts-prep/serverless.md

   - Lambda can be configure for private VPC to access other resources in VPC like EC2, Databases etc.
   - To enable, provide VPC config with subnets (recommended multiple subnets) and security group with access permissions
   - Lambda use VPC info to setup ENIs with ips __(Though it is changing and you dont need to use ENI anymore)__

+  #### Lambda Edge
+  - Lambda@Edge allows running of code across AWS locations globally without provisioning or managing servers, responding to end users at the lowest network latency
+  - Lambda function can be configured to be triggered in response to CloudFront requests
+  - Lambda@Edge only supports __Node.js and Python__ for global invocation by CloudFront events at this time

 ### API Gateway